coderman982/HYBRID-XAI-AI-FRAMEWORK-FOR-EARLY-MULTI-MORBID-DISEASE-PREDICTION-IN-RESOURCE-CONSTRAINED-HEALTHCARE/README.md

 The current dataset is synthetic and tiny — replace with real clinical data for production use.
 The rule set is intentionally simple for interpretability; clinical validation is required before deployment.
 The Random Forest is small (n_estimators=20, max_depth=3) to keep it lightweight; adjust for accuracy/resource tradeoffs.

+License

+Add an appropriate license file as needed.